syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 {% endhighlight  %}
 {% endtabs %}

-MinWidth set to Grid
+MinWidth set to grid

-N> We can render the Grid with height responsive by setting the scroll `height`as `100%`.
+N> The Grid can be rendred with height responsive by setting the scroll `height`as `100%`.
 If the grid height is greater than its parent container's height then the vertical scrollbar will be displayed to view the content.

-## Priority for Columns
+## Priority for columns

 Priority makes column to be visible or hidden based on the `priority` value and browser's width to best accommodate the possible columns.
-To enable `Priority` for `Columns`, `Priority` needs to be defined in columns collection.
+To enable the `Priority` for `Columns`, `Priority` needs to be defined in columns collection.
 These Priority values are from one to six.

 {% tabs %}